Matakishi's tea house

 The Laboe Naval Memorial.

-After all that excitement we travelled further along the coast to enjoy a lunch of freshly cooked fish and seafood (and Currywurst) by the beach.
 At last it was time to head back and we got to spent a tense couple of hours in Hamburg airport waiting to see if we had a flight home.

 luckily Tobi and Grimm waited with us and we found some more beer to help pass the time.